gpaux/Mediana/DataModel.md

 #### Description

 This object specifies parameters of a sample (e.g., treatment arm in a trial) in a data model.
+Samples are defined as mutually exclusive groups of patients, for example, treatment arms.
 A `Sample` object is defined by three arguments:

 - `id` defines the sample's unique ID (label).